 PRO TIP: I would encourage you to wait until your puppy is at least 8 weeks old if possible before bringing her home.
 This gives your puppy a chance to learn how to interact with other dogs by playing with her siblings.
 One very important point being bite inhibition or learning how to control the strength of her bite often called a “soft mouth”

 I’m going to make an assumption that this is your first week home with your puppy.
-Here are a couple posts you might find helpful if it’s your first week or you’re getting a puppy soon:
+Here are a couple of posts you might find helpful if it’s your first week or you’re getting a puppy soon: